splusk/arquillian-rest-testing-example/README.md

 A basic starting point for me to test rest api:s

-# Configuring Arquillian for Baic Rest API testing
+# Configuring Arquillian for Baic Rest API Testing

 ## Background